 Once again, small law firms might be able to handle these responsibilities in-house.
 However, if your law firm employs multiple attorneys and juggles a large caseload, you should hire a legal accountant.
 You can hire a full-time legal accountant if your budget allows or outsource these responsibilities to a third-party provider that serves the legal industry.

-Therefore, you should carefully vet any potential outsourcing partner before hiring them.
+However, you should carefully vet any potential outsourcing partner before hiring them.
 Remember, outsourcing is not a risk-free proposition, as your law firm is ultimately responsible for ensuring that your financial records are properly maintained.

-Marketing and Web Department
+— Marketing and Web Department Staff

 If you are looking for a way to save money, you might want to manage your law firm's website design and marketing strategy yourself.
 However, your law firm will not grow if you have a bland, antiquated website and disjointed marketing plan.